Science Group PLC Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Science Group PLC has announced the repurchase of 5,000 of its ordinary shares at a price of 546.0 pence per share, representing 0.01% of the voting rights.
-This transaction is part of the company’s buyback program and the shares will be held in treasury, affecting the total number of shares available for shareholder calculations under regulatory guidelines.
+Science Group PLC, a company listed on the AIM market, has repurchased 8,000 of its ordinary shares at an average price of 551.5 pence per share.
+This transaction represents 0.02% of the voting rights attributable to the total ordinary shares in issue prior to the purchase, and the shares will be held in treasury.
+This move allows shareholders to use the updated figure of 44,148,142 ordinary shares in issue, excluding treasury shares, for any necessary calculations under the FCA’s Disclosure Guidance and Transparency Rules.

 Spark’s Take on GB:SAG Stock